 The problem here is that, because they do enjoy the validation so much, we (and they) may fall into a false sense of connection.
 They feel great knowing that we see and appreciate them, and we feel a small glimmer of hope that they might eventually come around and return the favor someday.

-While I never want to suggest that people can’t change, the reality is most people with NPD (as well as addicts and anyone else causing harm to themselves and others) rarely do without first experiencing the brutal consequences of their actions.
+While I never want to suggest that people can’t change, the reality is most people with NPD (as well as addicts and anyone else causing harm to themselves and others) rarely do so without first experiencing the brutal consequences of their actions.

 So while you can still absolutely validate someone with NPD, you may choose to only do so periodically, or to do so in a deliberate, boundaried manner, to ensure you’re not inadvertently fueling emotional abuse, or perpetuating a false sense of connection that is removing any need to change.